realpython/web-dev-for-data-scientists/lessons/04-retrieval.md

 ## Homework

 1. Compare your code from class with the [flask-bitcoin-example](https://github.com/realpython/flask-bitcoin-example) code.
 Make any necessary changes to your code.
-1. Add the remaining bitcoin
+1. Add the remaining bitcoin exchanges